 This Meetup group is sponsored by New Mexico Volunteers for the Outdoors (NMVFO), a service oriented, all volunteer, non-political organization dedicated to improving trails and outdoor facilities throughout the state.

-By joining the Meetup group you will be able to volunteer for projects and participate in social events, training opportunities, and other NMVFO activities.
+By joining this Meetup group you will be able to volunteer for projects and participate in social events, training opportunities, and other NMVFO activities.
 (You can also join these activities without joining the Meetup group, by directly visiting nmvfo.org)

-Working in the outdoors, keeping public lands accessible and enjoying the camaraderie of like-minded people are some of the benefits of participation in the NMVFO Meetup.
+Working in the outdoors, keeping public lands accessible and enjoying the camaraderie of like-minded people are some of the benefits of participation on the NMVFO projects.
 We have fun and lots of laughter as we learn about trail work and new outdoor places.
 Above all we feel good about doing satisfying work with worthwhile results.

 ***In this Meetup it will be extremely important to show up for projects to which you have committed.
 Advance food is purchased, tools are provided and land management agencies are advised of the number of volunteers for the project.
 YOU WILL BE EXPECTED TO ATTEND.
-Please adhere to this requirement for work project participation with the NMVFO Meetup.
-Social events, presentations, trainings and other events will operate like regular Meetup events unless otherwise noted.
+Please adhere to this requirement for work project participation with NMVFO Meetup.
+(Social events, presentations, trainings and other events will operate like regular Meetup events unless otherwise noted.)***

 It is also required that you sign up on the project description page on the NMVFO website as soon as you RSVP for a project on Meetup (you will not be considered a part of the project until you do so).
-This allows the Project Leader to keep a count of attendees to coordinate with land representatives and cooks who buy food on a budget, arrange tools and to be able to contact participants in a timely, efficient way.
+This allows the Project Leader to keep a count of attendees in order to coordinate with land representatives and cooks who buy food on a budget; arrange tools; and to be able to contact participants in a timely, efficient way.

-Since 1982 the New Mexico Volunteers for the Outdoors (NMVFO) have been recruiting people like you to volunteer for service projects thatbenefit trails and other recreational sites in national and state parks, forests, monuments, wilderness areas, city open space areas, and other publiclands.
+Since 1982, New Mexico Volunteers for the Outdoors (NMVFO) have been recruiting people like you to volunteer for service projects that benefit trails and other recreational sites in national and state parks, forests, monuments, wilderness areas, city open space areas, and other public lands.
 The projects scheduled this year help maintain these valuable resources.
-NMVFO is a 501(c)3 all volunteer nonprofit organization.
+NMVFO is a 501(c)3 all-volunteer nonprofit organization.